-In the field of software testing, there are many Testing methods applied today.
+In the field of software testing, there are many software Testing methods applied today.
 In this article, we will share three basic methods that are most commonly applied and its advantages and disadvantages.
 They are black box testing, white box testing. and gray box testing.

-1. Black Box Testing method
+1. Black Box Testing Method